Kamba people: Origin

-The Kamba are of Bantu origin and they are originally believed to have originated from the Congo Basin region of Central Africa.
+The Kamba people are of Bantu origin and they are originally believed to have originated from the Congo Basin region of Central Africa before their migration to Kenya.
 They are also known as the 'Akamba People.'
 They are closely related in language and culture to the Kikuyu, the Embu, the Mbeere and the Meru of whom together they form the GEMA community, and to some extent relate closely to the Kambe and the Giriama of the Kenyan coast.
 The Kambas are concentrated in the lowlands of southeast Kenya from the vicinity of Mount Kenya to the coast.

 The first group of Kamba people settled in the present-day Mbooni Hills in the Machakos District of Kenya.
 This was in the second half of the 17th century, before spreading to Machakos, Makueni and Kitui Districts.

 Some authorities suggest that they arrived in their present lowlands east of the Mount Kenya area of habitation from earlier settlements further to the north and east.
 Others argue that the Kamba, along with their closely related Eastern Bantu neighbours the Kikuyu, the Embu, the Mbeere and the Meru, moved into Kenya from points further south.